griptape-ai/griptape-trade-school/docs/faq.md

 # Frequently Asked Questions

 !!! question "What is griptape-tools?"
-    Sometimes the videos will mention or demonstrate the instalation of `griptape-tools`.
+    Sometimes the videos will mention or demonstrate the installation of `griptape-tools`.

     For example: